ross-buc/Notes/CompTIA A+-markdown.md

 CPU Virtualization is a hardware feature found in all current AMD & Intel CPUs that allows a single processor to act as if it was multiple individual CPUs.
 This allows an operating system to more effectively & efficiently utilize the computer's CPU power to run faster.

 An x86 or 32-bit processor can address a maximum of 4GB of RAM

+DDR stands for Dual Data Rate

+If you see for example PC3-10600 on a DDR memeory stick it usually means the transfer speed measured in MB/s so this stick would have 10,600 MegaBytes per second of throughput

+When using a multi channel configurations, use the same model, speed, and throughput of memory

+**ECC - Error Correcting Code**
+Detects and corrects an error

+Non-Parity memory does not check for errors and allows data to be put in or taken out.
+Cheap to manufacture

+Parity memory performs basic error checking and ensures the memory contents reliable

+**BIOS** Basic Input/Output System up to 32bit systems

+**CMOS** is a battery on the motherboard.
+It saves the bios settings

+**POST** Power-on Self-Test

+**TPM** Provides encrytion and checks the UEFI has not been tampered with and provides a secure boot-up